bruno-lang/alma/README.md

 chosen for `lingukit` so far are not special in some way - they just were obvious useful to me.
 Each of them could be removed, other instruction not described or thought of here could be added.

+#### Tooling
+As grammars are data general tools can be build around them, interpreting their tree structure e.g. to convert it to other formats like a visual graph.

+#### Non-Textual Implementations
+While `lingukit` is a somewhat BNF like syntax in which grammars are described as text that is parsed to tree from which a runtime grammar is build this additional step might not be worth it in some languages.
+In particular functional languages like Haskell or lisps are well suited to directly _formulate_ a grammar's data structures in the host language itself.
+This approach is also used to bootstrap a parser for the `lingukit` language.

 ## Q & A